 In the ClassroomThe articles are short and interesting, a perfect match for non-fiction reading comprehension.
 With so many different activities to choose from, it will be easy for the classroom teacher to differentiate.
 There is an mp3 audio version of each article so students can listen as they read.
 Assign small groups of students to present the news each week, using the interactive whiteboard to show others the country and city from which the article originated.
 Make the newscasting experience even more real by having students read scripts of these news stories or their own original stories using a Easyprompter, reviewed here.
-Students can then go to another news source such as "Mapeas" (reviewed here) and click on the country of origin to see what else is happening in the news there.
-For a project, have the small groups create a "talking map" using a site such as Woices (beta) (reviewed here).
+Students can then go to another news source such as 4 News Wall, reviewed here, to see what else is happening in the news.
+For a projecth and to enhance student learning, have the small groups create a "talking map" using a site such as Zeemaps, reviewed here.
 This site allows students to create audio recordings AND choose a location (where their article/story took place).
 What a fabulous way to share the article with the rest of the class!

 GradesK to 12

 In the ClassroomUpgrade your literature circles and include e-readers that are speech enabled.
 Share the stories (or full text) on your interactive whiteboard or projector.
-Books Should Be Free provides links to the free text that accompanies the audio track.
-Sites such as Project Gutenberg (reviewed here) contain free versions of the full text.
-Students can simultaneously listen and read books on either a classroom computer, iPad, Kindle, Nook, Sony Reader, iPhone, iPod Touch, Android, or other mobile or cell phone.
+Books Should Be Free - Loyal Books provides links to the free text that accompanies the audio track.
+Sites such as Project Gutenberg, reviewed here, contain free versions of the full text.
+Students can simultaneously listen and read books on either a classroom computer, iPad, Kindle, Nook, Sony Reader, iPhone, Android, or other mobile or cell phone.
 These recordings will also boost fluency instruction by serving as an oral reading model.
 Audio-assisted books will encourage students to read with expression, improve reading comprehension, stimulate vocabulary development, and provide a way for students to read text beyond their reading level.

 Grades3 to 12